Syrah 2023 Case

 W.O.
 Elgin

-Due to this extreme amount of rainfall, we almost didn’t get around to harvesting the Syrah this vintage.
-Once the rain did eventually cease, we quickly went into the vines to drop all bunches which had signs of rot, as well as any bunches that were visibly less ripe.
-The vine is an amazing plant but even it can only assimilate so much rainfall.
-We thinned the crop and ended up loosing about 60% of production but this was necessary in order to give the remaining, healthy grapes a chance of ripening.
 We finally picked the grapes on the 3rd of April and let them cold-soak for two days.
-Given the conditions prior to harvest, the berries were removed from the stalks but were not crushed (wholeberry), and placed into open-wooden-vats.
+Given the conditions prior to harvest, the berries were removed from the stalks but were not crushed (whole-berry), and placed into open wooden vats.
 Not wishing to take any unnecessary risks, the fermentations were inoculated with a yeast strain that favours the fruit profile of the wine.
-The must was cool-fermented at between 18-24°C for just over15 days and then immediately pressed into barrels, where it remained until the New Year.
+The must fermented at 18–24 °C for just over 15 days and was then pressed immediately into barrels, where it remained until the New Year.

-This wine is perfectly enjoyable on its own but will pair beautifully with grilled red meats, slow-cooked-stews, a variety of cheeses (especially blue) and is a personal favourite along side roasted duck breast in a black-berry and orange-zest sauce.
+This wine is perfectly enjoyable on its own but will pair beautifully with grilled red meats, slow-cooked stews, a variety of cheeses (especially blue) and is a personal favourite alongside roasted duck breast in a blackberry and orange-zest sauce.

 Alcohol: 13% • Total acid: 4.6 • Residual sugar: 1.7 • pH: 3.7